Immigration to Europe: Mediterranean Sea trafficking

 Frontex tracks and publishes data on numbers of crossings along the main six routes twice a year.
 The following table summarises the number of "irregular crossings" of the European Union's various external borders.
-Note that the figures do not add up to the total number of people coming into the EU illegally in a given year, since many migrants are counted twice (for instance, once when entering Greece and a second time upon entering Hungary).
+Note that the figures do not add up to the total number of people coming into the EU illegally in a given year, since many immigrants are counted twice (for instance, once when entering Greece and a second time upon entering Hungary).